ProteusMRIgHIFU/BabelViscoFDTD/README.md

 OpenCL for Windows and Apple Silicon systems is operational via `pyopencl`.
 In MacOS, you can install pyopencl with `pip install pyopencl`.
 In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
 In MacOS for X86-64 systems, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
 The FDTD kernels code is OpenCL >= 1.2 compliant.

 # Requirements
-## Python 3.8 and up - x64
+## Python 3.8 and up
 Use of virtual environments is highly recommended.
-Anaconda Python is a great choice as main environment in any OS, but overall any Python distribution should do the work.
-The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.8
+Anaconda Python and Enthought EDM are great choices as main environment in any OS, but overall any Python distribution should do the work.
+The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.8.
+For Apple Silicon systems, it is highly recommended to use a native Python for arm64 (see below details).

 ### Basic dependencies:
 latest version of `pip`